 - Communicating with stakeholders

-- Using project tools
+- Utilising project management tools

-- Completing relevant qualifications
+- Undertaking subject-related qualifications

 Common Mistakes

-- Taking a course without gaining experience
+- Doing a course but not gaining practical exposure

-- Not learning project tools
+- Familiarity with project management tools

 - Choosing a qualification without a career plan